openblockchains/crypto-quotes/README.md

 To overtake gold it will need to grow 25x in the next ten years - in other words, grow half as much in twice as much time.
 Number go up!
 To the moon!

+  §

+Over the years many many people have told me that their financial advisor "advised" them to NOT buy bitcoin. $24,000 is a reminder that you should believe in yourself, build your own conviction, and don't let the "experts" distract you from your genius.

+> Austrian Maximalist comments:
+>  We're still in the first inning.
+Number go up!

 Find more in [**`Cameron_Winklevoss,_Bitcoin_Billionaire.yml` »**](Cameron_Winklevoss,_Bitcoin_Billionaire.yml)